 At CICEKLAB, we design and develop machine learning algorithms for the bioinformatics pipeline to improve our understanding of genetic diseases and disorders.
 Below are some of the recent projects we work on:

 Learning to improve the quality of raw sequencing data as well as variant calls

 Copy number variation is a natural source of genetic diversity which also could be damaging should they affect disease risk genes.
 Accurate and efficient detection of copy number variants (CNVs) is of critical importance due to this association with complex genetic diseases.
-Although algorithms working on whole genome sequencing (WGS) data provide stable results with mostly-valid statistical assumptions, copy number detection on whole exome sequencing (WES) data has mostly been a losing game with extremely high false discovery rates.
+Although algorithms working on whole genome sequencing (WGS) data provide stable results with mostly-valid statistical assumptions, copy number detection on whole exome sequencing (WES) data has mostly been lacking with extremely high false discovery rates.
 This is unfortunate as WES data is cost efficient, compact and is relatively ubiquitous.
-We research on neural network architectures that uses the matched WES and WGS data and learns to correct the copy number variations reported by any over-the-shelf WES-based CNV caller.
+We research on models (model 1 and model 2) that use the matched WES and WGS data and learn to call CNVa on WES data.

 Collaborators: Can Alkan (Bilkent)

 Ensuring genome data is shared in a privacy preserving way among life scientists

 Sharing genome data in a privacy-preserving way stands as a major bottleneck in front of the scientific progress promised by the big data era in genomics.
 A community-driven protocol named genomic data-sharing beacon protocol has been widely adopted for sharing genomic data.
 The system aims to provide a secure, easy to implement, and standardized interface for data sharing by only allowing yes/no queries on the presence of specific alleles in the dataset.
 However, beacon protocol was recently shown to be vulnerable against membership inference attacks.
 In this line of work we investigate the privacy threats against beacons and propose countermeasures.